 Support After a Suicide Loss

-This 4-week closed-group is designed for individuals coping with a suicide loss and are within their first year since the death.
+This 4-week guided support group is designed for individuals coping with a suicide loss who are within their first year since the death.
 We will explore grief themes and topics specific to this painful and traumatic end of life in order to connect with our life going forward while maintaining a sense of remembrance and legacy with our person.

 Survivors of suicide loss may often feel they are being judged by others.
 That they must, in some way, be responsible for what has happened.
 In a similar fashion, survivors may feel a deep sense of guilt for not knowing or sensing what their loved one was feeling or planning.
 Coupled with feelings of anger toward their loved one, and even toward themselves at times, their pathway of grief may feel overwhelming and without end.
 Suicide death also leaves unanswered questions of “why” and a longing to understand what a loved one was feeling about their life and how long they had felt that way.